Julian Cook: Biography

+Cook (second from left) salutes after receiving the Distinguished Service Cross for his 20 September actions in Nijmegen c.
+January 1945.
+Reuben Tucker, his regimental commander, stands at the far left.

 Cook was born at Mount Holly, Vermont, on October 7, 1916, to an American father Nelson Pingrey Cook and an English mother of Irish descent, Honora (nee Gallagher).
 His parents met when Nelson, a travelling salesman in the UK, stopped for the night in a hotel in West Auckland, County Durham, and having enjoyed his evening meal, asked to compliment the cook, Honora Gallagher.

 Julian Cook attended the United States Military Academy at West Point, and was commissioned as a second lieutenant on graduation in 1940.
 He volunteered for the airborne forces in 1941, joining the 504th Parachute Infantry Regiment (504th PIR) as a cadre member on May 1, 1942, which became part of the 82nd "All American" Airborne Division.
-Cook started as Regimental Adjutant, as described in detail in Birth of a Regiment.
+Cook started as regimental adjutant, as described in detail in Birth of a Regiment.

 Cook made combat jumps into Sicily, Salerno, and Anzio before taking command of the 3rd Battalion of the 504th PIR in the spring of 1944, just months before Operation Market Garden.
 The regiment, due to heavy losses in Italy and a lack of airborne replacements, did not participate in the Allied invasion of Normandy.

 On September 17, 1944, Major Cook jumped into the Netherlands near Overasselt.
 His battalion was initially involved in patrols to Wychen and Diervoort.
 Cook's most important battle was the Waal River Crossing, as detailed in great detail in The Battle of the Bridges.

 Brigadier General James M. Gavin, commanding the 82nd Airborne, had ordered a crossing of the Waal River during daylight hours so the Americans could outflank the German defenders, who were dug in around the city's crucial bridges.
 Put in charge of the crossing, Cook was in the first wave across the river.
 As Cook's first wave began their crossing, the Allied bombardment began.
 The wind blew away the smokescreen, leaving the men in the water visible to the German guns.
 As a devout Catholic, Cook loudly recited Hail Mary during the crossing, spurring his men on under the withering fire.
 He took charge of the boats, redirecting those who had become disoriented and pushing the men along.
 Once ashore, the 504th PIR cleared the river bank, moved north and assaulted the railway bridge over the highway leading to the main road bridge in the village of Lent.
 Cook was subsequently awarded the Distinguished Service Cross, the citation for which reads: